CPMpy/cpmpy/docs/modeling.md

 ## Installation

-Installation is available through the `pip` python package manager.
-This will also install and use `ortools` as default solver:
+Installation is available through the `pip` Python package manager.
+This will also install and use `ortools` as default solver (see how to use alternative solvers [here](./modeling.html#selecting-a-solver)):

 ```commandline
 pip install cpmpy